Thank you for your response

-This article deals with transactions between related persons and other such activities that is treated as ‘Supply’ under GST even if made without consideration.
-GST will be applicable on these transactions.
+Transactions between related persons and other activities of the Schedule I under the CGST Act will be treated as supply even if made without any consideration.
+This article deals with transactions between related persons and other such activities that are treated as ‘Supply’ under GST even if made without consideration.
+GST will be applicable to these transactions.

-These are listed in the Schedule I of the CGST Act.
+These activities are listed in the Schedule I of the CGST Act.
 These transactions are mostly between parties which are related or between an agent and a principal.
 The parties pay GST and can later claim it as input tax credit.

 Transactions between related parties are of special importance under any law as the pricing methodologies and arriving at them are challenging.
 When parties are related, the prices are controlled and they would not sometimes be the prices that would have otherwise been charged, had the transaction taken place between unrelated parties.